codatio/codat-docs/docs/assess/guides/loan-qualification/process-loan.md

   Navigate to **Products > Assess** in the [Portal](https://app.codat.io/) to view a visual representation of the financial data pulled by our endpoints, including `balanceSheet` and `profitAndLoss`.

 - **Play around with thresholds**
-  In the `appsettings.json` file in the `Codat.Demos.loan qualification.Api\` directory, set your own example thresholds for data points used by the app's loan qualification service and see how this affects the application decision.
+  In the `appsettings.json` file in the `Codat.Demos.Underwriting.Api\` directory, set your own example thresholds for data points used by the app's loan qualification service and see how this affects the application decision.

 - **Underwrite using different datasets**
   Start another loan application, and choose a different Sandbox company type to get a different set of financial data to be used in the decision-making.